deltachat/deltachat-pages/en/help.md

 ## How can I create a group?

-- Select **Add group** from the "Sandwich menu" in the upper left corner of the chat overview.
+- Select **Add group** from the "Sandwich menu" in the upper right corner of the chat overview.
 - On the following screen, select the **group members** and hit the check mark in the upper right corner.
 After that, you can define a **group name**.
 - As soon as you write the **first message** in the group, all members are informed about the new group and can answer in the group (as long as you do not write a message in the group the group is invisible to the members).